-- In urban areas, HGVs make up 2% of non-motorway traffic, and are involved in 24% of cyclists’ deaths.
+- In urban areas, HGVs make up just over 2% of non-motorway traffic, and are involved in about a quarter of cyclists’ deaths.

-- In London specifically, where HGVs make up around 3.5% of traffic, almost half of the 44 cyclist fatalities between 2011-13 (inclusive) were as a result of a collision with a lorry.
-Of these 21, ten involved a collision with a left-turning lorry.
+- In London: in 2014, HGVs accounted for 4% of all traffic, but 55% of cyclist and 12% of pedestrian deaths; 21 of the 44 cyclist fatalities between 2011-13 (inclusive) were as a result of a collision with a lorry, and ten of these involved a collision with a left-turning lorry.

-- A cyclist is much more likely to die if they are in collision with a lorry than if they are in collision with a car: on average, cyclists are killed in around a fifth of serious injury collisions involving heavy goods vehicles, but in just over 2% of cyclist/car collisions.
+- A cyclist is much more likely to die if they are in collision with a lorry than if they are in collision with a car: on average, cyclists are killed in around a fifth of serious injury collisions involving HGVs, compared to just over 2% of serious cyclist collisions with cars.

-- On average, HGVs are involved in 14% of GB pedestrian fatalities per year.
+- On average, HGVs are involved in over 13% of GB pedestrian fatalities per year.

 CTC View (formal statement of CTC's policy):

-- Goods vehicles pose a disproportionate threat to cyclists.
-Action must be taken by national and local government, hauliers and fleet operators, the police, the Health and Safety Executive and other enforcement agencies, as well as by individual lorry drivers and cyclists themselves.
+- Lorries pose a disproportionate threat to cyclists.
+To tackle it, action must be taken by national and local government, hauliers and fleet operators, the police, the Health and Safety Executive and other enforcement agencies, as well as by individual lorry drivers and cyclists.

-- Publicity campaigns for drivers and cyclists alike, highlighting the hazards and how to avoid them.
+- For cyclists, training on how to interact with goods vehicles as safely as possible is beneficial.
+Publicity campaigns and educational events for drivers and cyclists alike also help highlight the hazards and how to avoid them.

 - Individual haulage companies and the associations that represent them should develop, publish, maintain and monitor strategies, action plans and fleet management practices that minimise the risks goods vehicles pose to cyclists.
 Where appropriate, these should be produced jointly with local authorities and enforcement agencies and be based on consultation with cyclists’ representatives.